hapi-server/data-specification/README.md

 There is also an optional landing page endpoint that returns human-readable HTML, and although there is recommended content for this landing page, it is not essential to the functioning of the server.

 The four required endpoints behave like REST-style services, in that the resulting HTTP response is the complete response for each endpoint.
-The responses do not contain links or URLS pointing to data, rather the response stream contains the requested data.
+The responses do not contain links or URLs pointing to data, rather the response stream contains the requested data.
 The specification for each endpoint is discussed below.

 All endpoints must be directly below a hapi path element in the URL:
 ```